NVSL/CSE141pp-Tool-Moneta/docs/README_VAEXTENDED.md

 ```
 import vaex
 import vaex.jupyter.plot
-vaex.jupyter.plot.backends['bqplot_v2'] = ("vaextended.bqplot", "BqplotBackend")
+vaex.jupyter.plot.backends['moneta_backend'] = ("vaextended.bqplot", "BqplotBackend")
 ```

-This will create a new Vaex backend called `bqplot_v2` that uses the the `bqplot.py` file in the `vaextended` directory, as referenced by `vaextended.bqplot`, instead of the original `bqplot.py` from Vaex in the `/opt/conda/lib/python3.7/site-packages/vaex/jupyter` directory.
+This will create a new Vaex backend called `moneta_backend` that uses the the `bqplot.py` file in the `vaextended` directory, as referenced by `vaextended.bqplot`, instead of the original `bqplot.py` from Vaex in the `/opt/conda/lib/python3.7/site-packages/vaex/jupyter` directory.

 ### plot.py